Persona Abode in 27 Questions - Part 1

 Minimalist or Maximalist?

-Definitely edging towards the maximalist side of the scales, although I really appreciate a minimalist bathroom when the design aesthetic is a strong one.
+Definitely far onto the maximalist side of the scales, although I really appreciate a minimalist bathroom when the design aesthetic is a strong one.
 I love ramping with bold pattern and clashing colours and bring out the best of design styles.
 It matches what's in my head, eclecticism with a good gallop of traditional to back up the contemporary.

 What’s your interior pet hate?